revaturelabs/interviewquestions/Java/Threads/Runnable Interface.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-- Yes, We can pass lamba expression while creating the object of `Thread` class itself instead of creating lambda expression of `Runnable` interface.
+- Yes,We can pass lamba expression while creating the object of `Thread` class itself instead of creating lambda expression of `Runnable` interface.
 - Becauase the passing parameter while creating object of `Thread` class will take only `Runnable` interface implementation.

 ``` java